sublimelsp/LSP-eslint/README.md

 #### settings

 ESLint configuration options.
-Refer to [documentation for VSCode extension](https://github.com/Microsoft/vscode-eslint).
+Refer to the comments for documentation and install [LSP-json](https://packagecontrol.io/packages/LSP-json) to automatically validate settings.

 ### FAQ